 And it’ll probably take you a long time to let the love in.
 But just keep trying.

 I know this from experience.
 In my early twenties, I am grateful to have had a mentor that took me under his wing.
 He said to me: “you’re a beautiful gift to the world”.
 Every time he said it, it felt ridiculous to me.
 It felt wrong.
 I didn’t believe it.
 But the more he told this too me, the more I start to let this idea come into my own head.

 Overtime, things shifted and I started to care more for myself.
+Eat better.
+Sleep enough.
+Have a bit more fun.
+Eat nutritious foods (like soursop).
 I started to treat myself kindly.
 I started to see how my negative chatter didn’t work.
 We all need other people to see us bigger than we see ourselves.
 Sometimes we need it more.